18F/Dot-Net-Encasement/README.md

 }
 ```

 Now this method is invoked when you access `http://localhost:5000/api/values/value/5` in your browser.
 In addition, Web API will [bind parameters to variables](https://docs.microsoft.com/en-us/aspnet/web-api/overview/formats-and-model-binding/parameter-binding-in-aspnet-web-api) so that we can access parameter values inside methods.
-Instead of just returning the string "value" from our method, let's return the value if the `id` variable.
+Instead of just returning the string "value" from our method, let's return the value in the `id` variable.
 Make the following change, save it,  and restart your application:

 ```csharp
 [HttpGet("value/{id}")]